amandersonyou/dvia-2019/1.mapping-time/process/README.md

 will “fall off” and behave differently according to the time variable they are tied to.  this concept will use position of the ice cream balls to communicate time (ex. months will move vertically and moons will move horizontally), as well as orientation of the rotating cone.
+Note: this concept updated to the stalactite clock.